 It is notable that the RX0 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The HX95 does not feature such a mic input.

 Both the HX95 and the RX0 II are recent models that are part of the current product line-up.
 The RX0 II replaced the earlier Sony RX0, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony HX95 Manual (free pdf) or the online Sony RX0 II Manual.
+Further information on the features and operation of the HX95 and RX0 II can be found, respectively, in the Sony HX95 Manual (free pdf) or the online Sony RX0 II Manual.

 So how do things add up?
 Is the Sony HX95 better than the Sony RX0 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.